plengauer/opentelemetry-bash/README.md

 export OTEL_SERVICE_NAME=Test
 export OTEL_EXPORTER_OTLP_TRACES_ENDPOINT=...
 export OTEL_EXPORTER_OTLP_TRACES_HEADERS=...
+export OTEL_EXPORTER_OTLP_LOGS_ENDPOINT=...
+export OTEL_EXPORTER_OTLP_LOGS_HEADERS=...
 . /usr/bin/opentelemetry_shell_api.sh
 # initialize the sdk
 otel_init

-# create a default span for the job
+# create a default span for the command and collect all output to stderr as logs
+# the span will contain all the information about the command, including the code location in the script, and error information
+# every line written to stderr will be collected as a log
 otel_observe echo "hello world"

 # create a manual span for the job with a custom attribute